Have Questions?

 Hurley House is 9.2 miles from Concord, MA

-Hurley House has been providing ongoing addiction treatment and rehabilitation services to people who live in the Concord, MA. area.
+Hurley House has been providing ongoing addiction treatment and rehabilitation services to people who live in the Concord, Massachusetts area.
 Today, Hurley House provides services like motivational interviewing, rational emotive behavioral therapy, anger management, matrix model, behavior modification, trauma-related counseling and others in keeping with its philosophy of following rehab treatments that work best to help clients achieve recovery.

 This alcohol and drug rehab center also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - short term rehab centers, inpatient drug abuse treatment, outpatient counseling, long term treatment facilities, detoxification facilities and others.